istio/istio.io/content/docs/tutorial/ab-testing-with-istio.md

 better than the previous one?
 You may want to perform _A/B_ testing: to run two versions of the _reviews_ microservice, _v2_ and _v3_, splitting the requests 50:50.
 Then you will measure by various metrics which version is accepted better by the users.
 (Measuring business metrics is out of scope of Istio).
-In this module you redeploy _reviews v2_ and configure istio to split the traffic destined to _reviews_ equally between the _v2_ and _v3_ versions.
+In this module you redeploy _reviews v2_ and configure Istio to split the traffic destined to _reviews_ equally between the _v2_ and _v3_ versions.

 1. Deploy _reviews v2_: